panzerdp/dmitripavlutin.com/content/posts/113-dom-node-vs-element/index.md

 firstChild.nodeType === Node.TEXT_NODE; // => true
 ```

-So, the paragraph node has one child of type text.

 There's a node type that represents the entire document tree of nodes &mdash; `Node.DOCUMENT_NODE`: